Tanjay: Sinulog de Tanjay

-Because of its high historical and cultural value, the Sinulog de Tanjay was featured at the Folk Arts Theater in 1981.
+Because of its historical and cultural value, the Sinulog de Tanjay was featured at the Folk Arts Theater in 1981.
 Later, in the year 1988, a significant milestone in Tanjay's Sinulog history was attained.
-In the spirit of love and concern – of cherishing what is really ours, and of keeping and preserving a beautiful Tanjay tradition – then Tanjay mayor Arturo S. Regalado introduced a Sinulog contest as the highlight of that year's fiesta celebration.
+In the spirit of love and concern – of keeping and preserving Tanjay tradition – then Tanjay mayor Arturo S. Regalado introduced a Sinulog contest as the highlight of that year's fiesta celebration.
 His purpose was to revive the real Sinulog de Tanjay, and for the different participating groups to recapture the art and skill as well as the logical movements and sequence of the Sinulog in the past.
 It was the then mayor's aim to let the contesting groups portray the Sinulog dance and mock battle with the right grace and ability, the right logical sequence of movements, and the ability to elicit the air and spirit of festivity.
 Above all, he also wanted the contestants to re-live the authenticity of the Sinulog that Tanjay used to witness in the past which our forefathers proudly termed as the "Sinulog de Tanjay", the original Sinulog.

 There was a short period during the tenure of the then mayor Baltazar T. Salma that the name Sinulog de Tanjay was changed to Saulog de Tanjay for reasons that they say it connoted the Sinulog de Cebu and thus had it changed to Saulog de Tanjay.
 After some time, the original name was preserved to reinstate the original Sinulog de Tanjay.

 Choreographed street dancing with a finale is incorporated with the mock battle to make for a more artistic and colorful Sinulog.
 Also present is a Sinulog Merry-Making Contest in the evening of July 23.
 The Sinulog de Tanjay finale on July 24 is immediately followed by an endurance contest.